See our Blog for monthly updates on the issues and people of Forestville.

 Implementation of the park design features depends on two factors: solid community support and a successful fund-raising campaign.
 The FPA had hoped to present the park design status and our fund-raising plans in conjunction with a community town hall meeting in April, however, that meeting has now been cancelled.
 Nonetheless, we have a great park plan!

-The below report is from last year’s Town Hall but the info still applies for the 2020 fire season.
+The below report is from May 2019’s Town Hall but the info still applies for the 2020 fire season.

 Almost 200 Forestville residents attended the Town Hall Meeting on Sunday, May 19, 2019 to hear Forestville Fire Chief Dave Franceschi talk about Emergency Preparedness bringing examples of preparedness kits, emergency contacts, pamphlets, flyers and neighborhood maps.
 On hand were 6 other Forestville Fire Department’s crew.
 Get the resources you need.
 Read more…